 Beneficial interest in charitable remainder trust - Fair value is estimated by using an income approach based on calculating the present value of the future distribution expected to be received.
-This approach takes into account the Foundation's determination of an appropriate risk-adjusted discount rate (3% at December 31, 2022 and 2021, respectively), expected appreciation of the unitrust's investments (4.9% and 11.9% at December 31, 2022 and 2021, respectively), and life expectancy (eight and nine years, at December 31, 2022 and 2021, respectively).
+This approach takes into account the Foundation's determination of an appropriate risk-adjusted discount rate (3% at December 31, 2023 and 2022, respectively), expected appreciation of the unitrust's investments (9.5% and 4.9% at December 31, 2023 and 2022, respectively), and life expectancy (seven and eight years, at December 31, 2023 and 2022, respectively).

 Investments-Investments are held in a pooled account managed by a third party.
-These are measured at fair value using the net asset value (NAV) per share (or its equivalent) practical expedient, which is a reasonable estimate of fair value.
+Mutual funds traded on a public exchange are measured using level 1 and 2 inputs.
+Those not traded on an exchange are measured at fair value using the net asset value (NAV) per share (or its equivalent) practical expedient, which is a reasonable estimate of fair value.
 The fair value amounts are presented below to permit reconciliation of the tables below to the amounts presented in the statements of financial position.